 Future of Diversity Guest Chef Program

-This exciting program features guest chefs and artisans of color to showcase their culinary talents, delicious food and drink, and other interesting concepts at Osteria la Spiga every other month unless otherwise noted.
+The Future of Diversity program features guest chefs and artisans of color to showcase their culinary talents, delicious food and drink, and other interesting concepts at Osteria la Spiga.
+Sign up for the FOD newsletter to stay up-to-date on all upcoming FOD events!

 Support & learn more about our previous Guest Chefs!